RobertSBell/ePortfolio/README.md

 # Professional Self-Assessment
 ### Foundation
-Between the two programs I have developed a particularly broad foundation in software development and developed the skills needed to tackle highly advanced projects as well as the foundation and flexibility required to pick up new skills as needed.
+Between the two Computer Science programs I have developed a particularly broad foundation in software development and developed the skills needed to tackle highly advanced projects as well as the foundation and flexibility required to pick up new skills as needed.
 I have worked in all of the standard programming languages though I have also tackled niche languages like COBOL in addition to getting experience porting software from one language to another.
 I have worked in a dozen different development environments and with wide range of development tools.

 ### Data Structures and Algorithms
 The two programs have taken me from basic data structures and algorithms to far more advanced ones and working on projects such as the K-9 rescue center database and smart thermostat have frequently inspired me in developing ever more creative and robust data structures and algorithms.